secondsight/secondsight-hardware/README.md

         generate *visor-A.stl*.
       - "B": See *visor-B.stl* above for a description.
 Used by the Makefile to generate *visor-B.stl*.
+      - "C": See *visor-C.stl* above for a description.
+Used by the Makefile to generate *visor-C.stl*.
    * plate - Choose the subset of the visor to print.
       - "body": Print the main body of the visor.
       - "optics": Print the lens support hardware.
+      - "both": Print all parts of the visor.
       - "assembled": Show the assembled visor.
 Not printable!
-      - "both": Print all parts of the visor.

 You can either change these parameters in the *visor.scad* file or supply them on the openscad command line if you want to automatically generate the STLs.